 Return of the Great Mother

-The keeping box comes into my life at five years old as a song.
-The package was given to me on the same day as the Square dance ceremony place reactivation Sunday 26 March 2017.
-It was a surreal moment holding the box in my hands two hours after reactivation.
+The keeping box comes into life at five years old as a song.
+The package was given to me, Bugal Wena, on the same day as the Square dance ceremony place reactivation on Sunday 26 March 2017.
+It was a surreal moment on that day.
+The mantra for five decades:

-“the debil is a sly old fox.
-If I catch him, I’ll put him in a box, lock the door and throw away the key for all the tricks he played on me.”
+“The debil is a sly old fox.
+If I catch him I’ll put him in a box.
+Lock the door and throw away the key for all those tricks he played on me.”

 One Sky One Earth One Lore